GuardTime/ksi-net-sdk/TUTORIAL.md

                                           .GetHash();
             }

-            // Creates http service protocol which can be used for signing, extending and getting publications file.
+            // Create http service protocol which can be used for signing, extending and getting publications file.
             HttpKsiServiceProtocol httpKsiServiceProtocol = new HttpKsiServiceProtocol("http://signing.service.url",
                 "http://extending.service.url", "http://verify.guardtime.com/ksi-publications.bin");

-            // Creates service settings which are used to access service.
+            // Create service settings which are used to access service.
             ServiceCredentials serviceCredentials = new ServiceCredentials("user", "pass");

-            // Windows uses always its own trust store by default, so adding it is not required.
+            // Create trust provider for verifying received publications file.
             IPkiTrustProvider trustProvider = new PkiTrustStoreProvider(new X509Store(StoreName.Root),
                 new CertificateSubjectRdnSelector("E=publications@guardtime.com"));

-            // Create publications file factory.
+            // Create publications file factory for creating publications file instance.
             PublicationsFileFactory publicationsFileFactory = new PublicationsFileFactory(trustProvider);

             // Create service for signing, getting extended calendar hash chain and verifying and getting publications file.